granthale/wip-book/content/Notes/tools-for-thought-enable-and-unlock-human-comprehension-and-creativity.md

 ---
-title: tools for thought enable and unlock human comprehension and creativity
+title: tools for thought empower thinking & expression
 ---
-Tools for thought basically means what it says.
-It's a technology that expands and improves our ability to work with and create ideas.
+Tools for thought is a fairly self-explanatory term.
+You could consider a writing device as a tool for thought. technology that expands and improves our ability to work with and create ideas.

 To me, this raises the question of what the difference is between this and technology?
 See [[technology is an idea or object that makes something easier]].